Home Sponsors Organizers

 • Non-archival, ideas presented as a UIST demo can be resubmitted as an extended full paper in subsequent years

-• Demo abstracts will be included in the ACM digital library as adjunct proceedings and distributed in digital form to conference attendees
+• Authors may choose whether demo abstracts will be included in the ACM Digital Library as Adjunct Proceedings and distributed in digital form to conference attendees

 Presentation Format